-Crude Falls As Oversupply Worries Weigh
+Crude Falls as Oversupply Worries Weigh

 Saudi Arabia first announced late last month plans to limit oil exports to 6.6 million barrels a day in August.
 That declaration came as OPEC has struggled to reduce the oversupply of oil in the global market that has weighed on prices for three years.

-Investors and analysts were also looking ahead to weekly U.S. inventory data Wednesday, as well as monthly oil reports from OPEC and the International Energy Agency later in the week.
+Investors and analysts were also looking ahead to weekly U.S. inventory data Wednesday from the EIA, as well as monthly oil reports from OPEC and the International Energy Agency later in the week.
+Traders and analysts surveyed by The Wall Street Journal expect on average that U.S. oil inventories decreased by 2.7 million barrels in the week ended Aug.
+4.

+The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed a 7.8 million-barrel decrease in crude supplies, a 1.5 million-barrel rise in gasoline stocks and a 157,000 barrel decrease in distillate inventories, according to a market participant.

 Write to Christopher Alessi at christopher.alessi@wsj.com and Jenny W. Hsu at jenny.hsu@wsj.com